 Please note, at this time we are no longer teaching the rebreather course and we do not have any units available to rent.
 Check for further rebreather information on this website at PRICES & SCHEDULES - Rental Gear

-When all passengers are boarded, the vessel will take 32-36 hours to reach Cocos Island (check specific itinerary of Malpelo/Cocos trips for further details on those trips).
+When all passengers are boarded, the vessel will take 32-36 hours to reach Cocos Island.
 Crossings are normally calm, but to prevent motion sickness we advise you to take the necessary precautions.
 At the conclusion of your trip, we will return to Puntarenas where a bus will be waiting to return you to your San Jose hotel.

 Gear to Bring With You